 Who the hell wants to go to Pakistan?
 Well, me!
 A lot of people get seriously scared when they hear the name Pakistan, but there’s no need to avoid traveling to it entirely.
 Yes, the country still has its fair share of security and political concerns, but many areas are perfectly safe, and the Northern region where the Himalayas are is especially worth a visit.
 There are tons of +5,000m mountains which are great to travel around and above all, utterly beautiful.

 I like to go to places off the beaten track since after five years of continuous traveling around the world I have seen the standard “holiday” sights too many times.
-In 2018, I am going on an overland trip from Europe to Asia trying to explore all of the countries in Central Asia.
+This year, I am going on an overland trip from Europe to Asia trying to explore all of the countries in Central Asia.

 Sierra Dehmler (yep, that’s me!) of Passport Voyager: